tobiasdenzler/checkbot/docs/checks.md

 # Writing Checks

-Checks are written in Bash and need to be saved as .sh files.
+Checks are written as shell scripts and need to be saved as .sh files.
 Each check will provide results in form of one [type of metric](https://prometheus.io/docs/concepts/metric_types/).
+The checkbot contains [Busybox](https://busybox.net/) running the lightweight ash shell.

 ## Configuration